LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

     * **NSMicrophoneUsageDescription**: Microphone Privacy Setting for LiveEngage Mobile App Messaging SDK for iOS

-   Alternatively, you can open the Info.plist file in a text editor and then paste the XML into the file:
+   Alternatively, you can open the Info.plist file in an external text editor and then paste the XML into the file:

    ```xml
    <key>NSPhotoLibraryUsageDescription</key>